fredgibbs/fredgibbs.github.io/courses/_posts/2013-08-01-introduction-to-digital-history.md

 **Less Reading, More Doing!**

 **READ:**
-ONE (not all!) of the below options (Tweet your choice to claim it to maximize coverage).
+ONE (not all!) of the below options (Tweet your choice to claim it, so we can maximize coverage as a group).
 We'll spend a few minutes discussing the issues raised in the various pieces.

 **DO:**
 The Preface, Introduction, and Exercises 0-6 of [this programming tutorial mentioned last time](http://learnpythonthehardway.org/book/).

 **IN CLASS:**
-We'll talk about unanswered questions from the tutorials, and look at how basic programming can help with GIS and text mining projects (especially cleaning text files).
+We'll talk about unanswered questions from the tutorials, and look at how basic programming can help with GIS and text mining projects we've discussed recently (especially cleaning text files).

 ---